The comparable uncontrolled price (CUP) method is described in US Treas. Reg. §1.482-3(b).

 CUP Rules Aren’t Will-o’-the-Wisp (Ignis fatuss)

-The CUP method is used to evaluate if the amount charged in a controlled transaction involving the transfer of tangible property is arm’s length by reference to the amount charged in a comparable uncontrolled transaction.
-This can be tested using the law of one-price regression:
+The CUP method is used to evaluate the amount charged in a controlled transaction involving the transfer of tangible property by reference to the amount charged in one or more comparable uncontrolled transactions.

 (2) V(i, t) ≈ Normal(0, σ2)

-Equation (1) must be subject to a reliable statistical test that the estimated slope coefficient β ≈ 1.0 (assuming that the intercept ≈ 0).
-In addition, the random error V(i, t) must be examined to determine if they are well-behaved.
-The usual assumptions are that the residual errors are indepedent of the other (no serial correlation); they have zero mean and constant variance (σ2), and they follow a normal distribution.
-See Draper & Smith (1981), Chapter 3 (Examination of Residuals).
+The residual errors V(i, t) must be examined to determine if they are well-behaved.
+The usual assumptions are that the residual errors V(i, t) are independent (no serial correlation), they have zero mean and constant variance (σ2), and follow a normal distribution.
+See Weisberg (2014), pp. 23, 25, 35-38, 204-218.

-The variables Y(i, t) and X(i, t) denote the controlled and uncontrolled unit prices of the tangible property transferred between affiliates, and V(i, t) denotes the random error with mean zero and constant variance.
-The double subscripts i = 1 to N denotes the product number measured by SKU; and t = 1 to T denotes the time (e.g., day) of the paired or matching controlled and uncontrolled transactions.
+The variables Y(i, t) and X(i, t) denote the controlled and uncontrolled prices per unit of the product (tangible property).
+The subscript i = 1 to N denotes the product number measured by SKU or other specific product code; and t = 1 to T denotes the time (e.g., day) of the paired controlled and uncontrolled unit price transactions.

 In addition, comparability under the CUP method depends on close similarity respecting contractual terms or economic conditions, or adjustments to account for any differences.